PEER: Unified Process-Outcome Reinforcement Learning for Structured Empathetic Reasoning: Introduction

+As illustrated in Figure~\ref{fig:cot}, we address these challenges with \textit{\textbf{structured empathetic reasoning}}, a lightweight reasoning scaffold that decomposes emotional support into three steps before generating final response: 1) \textit{Conversation history analysis} to identify the seeker’s issue and the current support stage, 2) \textit{Multimodal emotional state inference} to assess affect based on both facial expressions and textual utterances, and 3) \textit{Strategy selection} to determine the appropriate response.
+This structure makes the model’s supportive behavior more interpretable and provides natural supervision targets beyond final utterance.

+To support this capability, we first construct the \textbf{Structured Empathetic Reasoning (SER)} dataset, which is fine-grained annotated with 1) step-level correctness labels for the three reasoning steps and 2) pairwise response preferences for the final reply.
+These annotations provide learning signals for both the reasoning process and response quality.
+Because diversity is crucial in ESC, we further augment SER with personality-based conversation rewriting, which increases stylistic coverage while preserving the original supportive intent.

+Building on SER, we then propose \textbf{emPathetic rEinforcEment Reasoning (PEER)} framework that improves both reasoning fidelity and response quality.
+PEER uses GRPO~\cite{Shao2024DeepSeekMath} as the underlying optimizer and introduces \textit{UnifiReward}, a \textbf{unified process--outcome reward model} that jointly evaluates intermediate reasoning steps (process) and the final response (outcome) in multi-turn settings.
+Unifying these signals within a single reward model diminishes the inconsistencies that occur when separate process and outcome evaluators reach different conclusions.
+Finally, to mitigate RL-induced repetition, we incorporate a \textbf{redundancy-aware reward reweighting} mechanism that down-weights overly similar candidate outputs relative to the conversation history and peer generations.
+Experiments on ESC benchmarks and human preference evaluation show that PEER improves empathy, strategy alignment, and human-likeness while maintaining response diversity.

-Our contributions can be summarized as follows: \begin{itemize} \item We propose controllable empathetic reasoning, a paradigm that combines the flexibility of natural language with psychological reasoning principles, and support it with the CER dataset annotated with reasoning steps and outcome preferences. \item We propose COMPEER to enhance controllable empathetic reasoning in LLMs, supported by UnifiReward, a unified model that provides fine-grained rewards for both reasoning accuracy and response quality. \item We enhance response diversity through a personality-based dialogue rewriting method and a redundancy-aware reward reweighting strategy that penalizes repetitive outputs without sacrificing quality. \end{itemize}
+Our contributions can be summarized as follows: \begin{itemize} \item We propose structured empathetic reasoning, a psychologically grounded reasoning scaffold for ESC, and build SER, a dataset annotated with step-level correctness and response preferences to support this capability. \item We introduce PEER, an RL framework that uses UnifiReward to deliver consistent, fine-grained feedback in multi-turn dialogues. \item We mitigate RL-induced repetition via personality-based rewriting and redundancy-aware reward reweighting, improving diversity without sacrificing empathy or coherence. \end{itemize}